The Liturgical Journey of the Christmas Season: From Advent to Christmas Day

-Advent: The Season of Preparation
+Advent: A Season of Expectant Preparation

 Themes of Advent